jbweinstock/Sbal_reproduction/README.md

 # Sbal_reproduction
-**Code for paper: Latitudinal differences in embryonic development mediate the seasonal timing of larval release**
+**Code for paper: Latitudinal variation in seasonal cycle mediates population differences in barnacle reproduction phenology**

 NOTE: Any files/programs contained in [brackets] must be downloaded separately from links provided